Unsupervised Local Discrimination for Medical Images: Local Discrimination Learning

 \subsection{Hypersphere Mixup}

-Patch discrimination learning described in Section \ref{subsection:patch-discrimination} mainly applies consistency regularization to the hypersphere, i.e., making the same patch under different augmentations gather together in the embedding space.
+Patch discrimination learning described in Sec.~\ref{subsection:patch-discrimination} mainly applies consistency regularization to the hypersphere, specifically, it gathers multiple views of the same patch together in the embedding space.
 This constraint encourages the proposed model to measure similarity in semantic context and makes patch instances sparsely distributed over the hyperspace.
-However, the sparse distribution leaves large parts of space unknown, which makes it fragile to adversarial examples \cite{zhang2018mixup}.
-Therefore, we further propose hypersphere mixup to make unknown points on the line between any two known points interpretable, so as to make the trained presentation to be better generalized and more robust.
+However, since the number of training patch instances is limited, a large part of the embedding space is blank, that is, no patches are projected into it, which limits the generation of the learned representation \cite{zhang2018mixup,verma2019manifold}.
+To tackle this issue and constrain the learned representation with smoothness in space, we further propose hypersphere mixup to fill the void in between embedded vectors of path instances.
+Its main idea is to construct virtual training patches as the linear interpolations of real patch instances and these virtual patches should be mapped to the linear interpolations of the associated embedded vectors.
+By conducting hypersphere mixup, the hyperspace is smoother and the learned presentation is more generalized and robust.